CheeseCake87/CheeseCake87/markdown/2023-08-11_making-improvements-to-the-flask-static-site-generator.md

 I was splitting the file on the `::::` marker, and using the first part to get the meta information, and the second part to get the markdown content.
 Also using `;` and `"` as split markers to get the individual meta information.

-Although this method worked, it thought it looked very ugly.
+Although this method worked, I thought it looked very ugly.
 So I eventually changed it to:

 ```text
 '''